dasanchez/orbitals-server/README.md

 ## Usage

-In order to start the server, run:
+To start the server, run:

 ```
 python or_server.py